EUCAIM/End-User-Guide/5-UserGuideSWProviders.md

 - Push an image using the standard Docker command: `docker push harbor.eucaim.cancerimage.eu/<<project>>/<<image_name>>:<<tag>>`, replacing `<<project>>` by one of the two projects available: ingestion-tools if the tool is related to data preparation and uploading or eucaim in case of a processing tool.
 Replace `<<image_name>>` and `<<tag>>` by the appropriate values.
 - Pull an image using the Docker command: `docker pull harbor.eucaim.cancerimage.eu/<<project>>/<<image_name>>:<<tag>>`.
 Replace the values into curly brackets by the appropriate values.

+In the case that you want to upload a binary file that cannot be (or shouldn't be) containerised (such as Windows/MacOs native tool for data preparation with its own Graphical User Interface), binaries can be embedded in an OCI package or (preferrably) upload it to the drive repository of EUCAIM (see next subsection).
+The next steps describe how to convert a binary into an OCI package and upload it in the harbor repository.
+Additionally, you instructions to download it and unpack the binaries is provided.
 In this case, we suggest to provide the `docker pull harbor.eucaim.cancerimage.eu/<<project>>/<<image_name>>:<<tag>>` as the download link.
 - The procedure for pulling or pushing non OCI-compliant artifacts (e.g. a zip file) is the following:
 - Retrieve the user and access token through the harbor registry user profile (see figure 5.1)